 Governance and Management Processes

-The foundation for FSCO’s corporate governance is provided by the Management Board of Cabinet’s Agencies and Appointments Directive (AAD) and the Memorandum of Understanding Size: ## kb (MOU) between the Minister of Finance, the Chair of the Commission and the Chief Executive Officer and Superindendent.
+The foundation for FSCO’s corporate governance is provided by the Management Board of Cabinet’s Agencies and Appointments Directive (AAD) and the Memorandum of Understanding (MOU) among the Minister of Finance, the Chair of the Commission, and the Superintendent of Financial Services/Chief Executive Officer.

-The AAD sets out the process for establishing a new agency classified under the directive, the accountability framework governing agencies and ministries in the operation of agencies, and uses a risk-based approach in managing agency accountability.
+The AAD sets out the process for establishing a new agency classified under the directive, and the accountability framework governing agencies and ministries in the operation of agencies.
+It uses a risk-based approach in managing agency accountability.

 Performance Measurement Framework

 FSCO’s Performance Measurement Framework ensures greater transparency, accountability and value for money.
 It also ensures that FSCO measures performance, focuses on meaningful results, and reports on outcomes.

 As an Ontario government agency, FSCO receives an annual spending authority through the government planning process, based on needs and government priorities.
 FSCO files quarterly reports on its spending.
 The Office of the Auditor General of Ontario audits FSCO’s annual financial statements.

 Fiscal and Human Resources

 In 2015-16, FSCO’s expenditures totaled $94.2 million, up $700,000 or 0.7 percent, from the previous year.

 More information on FSCO’s 2015-16 expenditures can be found in the financial statements and notes later in this report.